timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 12-TRADE ACT OF 1974/SUBCHAPTER II-RELIEF FROM INJURY CAUSED BY IMPORT COMPETITION/Part 6-Adjustment Assistance for Farmers/Part 6-Adjustment Assistance for Farmers.md

   * (11) The number of long-term business plans approved and denied by the Secretary.

-  * (12) The total number of agricultural commodity producers, by congressional district, receiving initial technical assistance and intensive technical assistance, respectively, under this chapter.
+  * (12) The total number of agricultural commodity producers, by congressional district, receiving initial technical assistance and intensive technical assistance, respectively, under this part.

   * (13) The types of initial technical assistance received by agricultural commodity producers participating in the program.